KTH-EXPECA/docs/source/network-ep5g/index.rst

   :alt: Create new network
   :figclass: screenshot

 * Define a subnet that can reach the container you want to communicate with in a worker node.
-The actual data will depend on the container address
+The actual data will depend on the container address.
+  In this case, the subnet is "10.70.70.0/24".

 .. figure:: network_local2.png
   :alt: Create subnet